Essential tips to backup, save and protect your data

-Being a victim of a hard drive failure, not just once but twice, I have learned several lessons on how to keep my data safe.
-Here are some quick and essential tips on how to master the art of ‘not so boring’ backup routine.
+Being a victim of hard drive failure, not just once but twice, I have learned several lessons on how to keep my data safe.
+Here are some quick and essential tips on mastering the art of a ‘not-so-boring’ backup routine.

 Triple/Quadruple Backup Routine

-Synchronizing files is a double-edged sword that can usually end up being a disastrous mess once you or the software screws up.
-It’s always wise to backup your data manually into three or four different devices.
+Synchronising files is a double-edged sword that can often result in a disastrous mess if you or the software make a mistake.
+It’s always wise to manually back up your data to three or four different devices.

 • Local